 Here, we report measurements of the Seebeck coefficient S of YBCO along the a and b axes at p = 0.11 and p = 0.12, in magnetic fields high enough to reach the normal state.
-For both directions, we observe a negative S at low temperature, signature of the FSR giving an electron pocket.
-In addition, we detect a pronounced minimum in $S{\rm b}(H)$, not present in $S{\rm a}(H)$, whose onset field and temperature match the onset of the 3D unidirectional CDW order seen by XRD.
-However, since this onset temperature is well below the temperature where S/T starts to drop towards negative values, we infer that the primary cause of the FSR are the 2D bidirectional CDW modulations that develop in tandem with the gradual drop in S/T.
+For both directions, we observe a negative S at low temperature, the signature of a FSR that produces an electron pocket.
+In addition, we detect a pronounced minimum in $S_b(H)$, not present in $S_a(H)$, whose onset field and temperature match the onset of the 3D unidirectional CDW order seen by XRD.
+However, since this onset temperature is well below the temperature where S/T starts to drop towards negative values, we infer that the primary cause of the FSR is the 2D bidirectional CDW modulations that develop in tandem with the gradual drop in S/T. It appears that the 3D unidirectional anisotropy to the already reconstructed Fermi surface.